navaneeth151007-maker/EXNO-3-DS/README.md

 ```
 # RESULT
-The above program and output to Feature Encoding and Transformation
+The above code and output for the Feature Encoding and Transformation